retflipper/DATA332_CountingCars/README.md

 ---
 # Conclusion
 - Based on our analysis and the data we collected, the speedometer sign is ineffective at detering speeding near Thorson-Lucken Field.
 Our median final speed was above the speed limit and according to the differences in speed chart, about 50% of drivers actually sped up in their final read.
+Our hosted shiny app can be accessed here: https://lfaugustana.shinyapps.io/counting_cars/